Yugenero/Yugenero/README.md

 I'm primarily interested in **Fullstack Software Development and AI Engineering**, but my interests and expertise extend to anything software and tech adjacent.

-When I'm not working or programming I'm usually outside, in the gym, or reading.
+When I'm not working or programming I'm usually outside running, in the gym, or reading.

 ---